elixir-lang/elixir/lib/elixir/pages/anti-patterns/process-anti-patterns.md

 #### Problem

 This anti-pattern refers to code that is unnecessarily organized by processes.
-A process itself does not represent an anti-pattern, but it should only be used to model runtime properties (such as concurrency, access to shared resources, and event scheduling).
+A process itself does not represent an anti-pattern, but it should only be used to model runtime properties (such as concurrency, access to shared resources, error isolation, etc).
 When you use a process for code organization, it can create bottlenecks in the system.

 #### Example